-Art Faculty: Philip Thompson (Chairperson), Kristin Anderson, Robert Friederichsen, Norman Holen, Patrick Redmond, Dorothy Williamson.
+Art Faculty: Philip Thompson (Chairperson), Kristin Anderson, Lynn Bollman, Robert Friederichsen, Norman Holen

-- Studio Art Major: 9-13 studio courses with Foundations 102, 107, 225; 3 art history courses including 240.
-One course must be in 2-dimensional art (118, 223, 360) and 1 in 3-dimensional art (150, 221, 250).
-Majors are required to begin their programs with the Foundations, although advanced placement is possible with approval of a portfolio by the Art faculty. - Teaching Licensure Major: 7 studio disciplines among foundations 102, 107, 225; Studio 118, 132, 150, 221, 223 and 250 plus a second course in 2 areas; 240 and 2 other art history courses.
-Consult with Education Department for requirements in education for teacher licensure. - Art History Major: 8 art history courses including 240 and 388; 2 studio courses including 1 from 102, 107 or 225 and 118 or 221. - Honors Majors: GPA of 3.5 in the major and 3.0 overall, general growth and development and/or special projects such as senior exhibition and research.
+Studio Art Major: Nine-13 studio courses with Foundations 102, 107, 225; three art history courses including 240.
+One course must be in two-dimensional art (118, 223, 360) and one in three-dimensional art (221, 250).
+Majors are required to begin their programs with the Foundations, although advanced placement is possible with approval of a portfolio by the Art faculty.

+Teaching Licensure Major: Foundations 102, 107, 225; four studio disciplines from 118, 132, 221, 223 and 250; second level courses in two areas; 240 and two other art history courses.
+Consult with the Education Department for requirements in education for teacher licensure.

+Art History Major: Eight art history courses including 240 and 388; two studio courses including one from 102, 107 or 225 and 118 or 221.

+Honors Majors: GPA of 3.5 in the major and 3.0 overall, general growth and development and/or special projects such as senior exhibition and research.
 Application should be made to the Department Chairperson before the last term of the senior year.

-Studio Art Minor: 4 studio courses including 107; 240.
+Studio Art Minor: Four studio courses including 107 and 240.

-Art History Minor: 5 art history courses including 240.
+Art History Minor: Five art history courses including 240.

-Certificate in Art: 8 art courses, including 1 in art history.
-Up to 4 courses may be taken in one studio area or in art history.
+Certificate in Art: Eight art courses, including one in art history.
+Up to four courses may be taken in one studio area or in art history.